Blignaut24/NederLearn_V5/TESTING.md

 ### HTML Validation

-The [W3C Markup Validator](https://validator.w3.org/) was used to check our HTML code for compliance with web standards.
+The [W3C Markup Validator](https://validator.w3.org/) was used to validate our HTML code for compliance with web standards.
 Each page of the NederLearn app was validated to ensure proper markup structure and accessibility.

 | **Nr** | **Tested**           | **Result** | **View Result**                                                                                        | **Pass** |
 | ------ | -------------------- | ---------- | ------------------------------------------------------------------------------------------------------ | :------: |